Back to news

 AI News

-Microsoft Copilot Studio has evolved from a chatbot builder to a comprehensive enterprise agent development platform.
-We assess its capabilities and its strategic position.
+Microsoft Copilot Studio has grown from a chatbot builder into a full enterprise agent platform.
+We assess what it does well and where it stakes its claim.

 AI Kick Start editorial image for Microsoft Copilot Studio: The Enterprise Agent Builder That Wants to Own the Workflow.